alifsemi/sdk-alif/README.md

 ## Requirements

 1. 1-2 Balletto DK for Matter devices.
 2. nRF8240 USB Dongle for Thread Border router with Network RPC Co-Processor binary
 3. Ubuntu 22.04 PC for acting as a Border router

 ## Getting started

 Alif Matter SDK is using Zephyr platform setup with OpenThread.
-So initial setup for Zephyr enviroment is needed.
+So initial setup for Zephyr environment is needed.
 This chapter defines how to set up Matter environment for Linux Ubuntu 22.04 based operating system and how to config Thread border router for Matter.

 ### Prerequites for Ubuntu 22.04